-The Project Management Office (PMO) is supervised by the PC.
-It will assist and facilitate the work of the General Assembly and the PC for executing the decisions of the General Assembly, as well as the day-to-day management of the project.
+The Project management office (PMO) is supervised by the Coordinator.
+It will assist and facilitate the work of the SC and the Coordinator for executing the decisions of the SC, as well as the day-to-day management of the project.
 The PMO consists of the Coordinator and other designated personnel at SDU.
-The PMO will monitor the daily progress of the project and identify issues that requires attention of the General Assembly.
-It will assist the Coordinator with preparation of proposals for decision-making for the agenda of the General Assembly.
-The PMO will set up, implement and keep collaboration and management tools and procedures.
-It will furthermore aid on coordinating the work of the different Consortium Bodies.
+The PMO will monitor the daily progress of the project and identify issues that requires attention of the SC.
+It will assist the Coordinator with preparation of proposals for decision-making for the agenda of the SC.
+The PMO will set up, implement and maintain collaboration and management tools and procedures.
+It will furthermore assist on coordinating the work of the different Consortium Bodies.